Skip to main content

 Staff ensures financial compliance within the district’s campuses and departments.
 More detailed reviews are also completed when a principal, secretary and/or bookkeeper are replaced at a campus or department.
 The district schedules full annual reviews on a rotating basis.
 Scope of review is limited from three months to a school year of financial transactions.

-Items on the review may contain but not limited to:
+Financial Compliance reviews may contain but not limited to:

-• Cash collections including Revtrak transactions
+• Cash collections including Revtrak and SuccessFund transactions

 • Procurement (requisitions, purchase orders, or contracts)